agude/agude.github.io/_posts/2018-12-20-python_patterns_namedtuple.md

 )
 {% endhighlight python %}

-This is a much cleaner than our original card tuple.
+This is much cleaner than our original card tuple.
 We now know the missing value is the phone number!
 We can access the values with dot operators as
 well: `card.email`.
 And the named tuple stills works exactly as you would expect for a standard tuple: